-- 1. Disciplinary Action - Contact Student Discipline and Expulsion Support Unit to discuss procedures for discipline and/or intervention. - 2.
-Suspected Child Abuse or Neglect - Report the incident to the appropriate child protective services agency, following BUL-1347 Child Abuse and Neglect Reporting Requirements if child abuse or neglect by a parent/guardian is suspected.
-For example: - contacting the parent/guardian regarding the suicidal/homicidal ideation/behavior may escalate the student's current level of risk - the parent/guardian is contacted and unwilling to respond - the parent/guardian refuses treatment for the student of concern - the parent/guardian is unable to safeguard the student - the student has access to weapons - when additional minors are in the home and therefore may be at risk The report should include information about any concerning homicidal/suicidal ideations or behaviors exhibited by the student.
-The reporting party should follow directives provided by the child protective services agency personnel. - 3.
-Duty to Warn - Per Tarasoff v.
-The Regents of the University of California mental health professionals have a "duty to protect" as well as a "duty to warn" a potential victim of serious threat of physical violence and to notify the police (California Civil Code §43.92). - Criminal Threat (as determined by LASPD or local law enforcement) The target may call LASPD or local law enforcement to file a criminal complaint.
+- Disciplinary Action

+Contact Student Discipline and Expulsion Support Unit to discuss procedures for discipline and/or intervention.

+- 2. Suspected Child Abuse or Neglect

+Report the incident to the appropriate child protective services agency, following BUL-1347 Child Abuse and Neglect Reporting Requirements if child abuse or neglect by a parent/guardian is suspected.
+For example:

+- contacting the parent/guardian regarding the suicidal/homicidal ideation/behavior may escalate the student's current level of risk - the parent/guardian is contacted and unwilling to respond - the parent/guardian refuses treatment for the student of concern - the parent/guardian is unable to safeguard the student - the student has access to weapons - when additional minors are in the home and therefore may be at risk The report should include information about any concerning homicidal/suicidal ideations or behaviors exhibited by the student.
+The reporting party should follow instructions provided by the child protective services agency personnel. - 3.
+Duty to Protect - Mental health professionals have a "duty to protect" a potential victim of serious threat of physical violence and to notify the police (CA CC § 43.92). - Criminal Threat (as determined by LASPD or local law enforcement) The target may call LASPD or local law enforcement to file a criminal complaint.